phoenix277yt/CafeteriaSys/README.md

 sudo apt install python3-dev python3-venv python3-gi python3-gi-cairo gir1.2-gtk-3.0
 ```

+*Not yet tested on Arch, Windows or macOS, dependencies may be different.

 ### Python Environment Setup

 This project uses PyGObject (GTK) libraries which are typically installed at the system level.
 Use one of the following approaches: